 Figure 5 illustrates the potential impact of democratizing people data on the organization, with improved employee satisfaction and retention leading to increased revenue and profitability.

 It’s common for executives to have access to people data.
-But the real game-changer is when they view it through a people analytics platform, meaning they use a centralized location (that updates automatically) to view and analyze insights from multiple sources.
+But the real game-changer is when they view it through a people operations platform, meaning they use a centralized location (that updates automatically) to view and analyze insights from multiple sources.

 Of course, having a centralized platform leads to numerous benefits.
 Executives can strategize more effectively and efficiently since they will always work off the same metrics and reports (no more “which spreadsheet is that on?”) and they can track their efforts over time, including those in employee retention, DEIB, and budgeting.